Corporate - Significant developmentsLast reviewed - 05 March 2023

 In 2018, the Qatar Free Zone Authority (QFZA) was set up as an independent entity to develop Free Zones in Qatar.
 It currently oversees two free zones: an Airport Free Zone (Ras Bufontas) and a Port Free Zone (Um Al Houl).
 The Airport Free Zone focuses on light manufacturing, international business services, the aviation sector, emerging technologies, and logistics hubs.
 The Port Free Zone focuses on maritime industries, heavy manufacturing, industrial sectors, emerging technologies, and logistics hubs.

-Benefits of setting up in one of the Free Zones include 100% foreign ownership and a corporate income tax exemption up to 20 years.
+Benefits of setting up in one of the Free Zones include 100% foreign ownership and a corporate income tax (CIT) exemption of up to 20 years.

 Potential implementation of a value-added tax (VAT)